 Of all the top ten destinations in Uganda, Kidepo Valley is the most remote and unusual.
 It is crammed in the northwestern corner of Uganda’s border with Kenya and South Sudan, which would take approximately 10 hours to drive 292 mi from Kampala to Kidepo on the newly paved road.

 Kidepo National Park offers breathtaking savannah scenery that ends on a rocky horizon.
-The park harbors outstanding landscape scenery unrivaled by any other national park in the whole of East Africa, and it features a wide latitudinal array that offers a variety of climatic conditions which support remarkably different vegetation.
+The park harbors outstanding landscape scenery unrivaled by any other national park in the whole of East Africa.
+It features a wide latitudinal array that offers a variety of climatic conditions that support remarkably different vegetation.

 The diverse vegetation facilitates the different assortment of animal species within the park which are equally plentiful, not seen in other parts of this country.
 The wildlife and vegetation in the park are rather more characteristic of Kenya than Uganda.

 Over 77 animals inhabit Kidepo National Park.
 Among the resident Carnivore species only endemic to Kidepo are the hunting dog, bat-eared fox, cheetah, striped hyena, caracal, aardwolf, Beisa Oryx, Lesser Kudu plus Grant’s gazelle, elephant, Orbis, Burchell’s zebras, Jackson’s hartebeests, bush pigs, cape buffaloes, bohor reedbucks, warthogs, defassa waterbucks, Rothschild giraffes, bush duskier and elands, bushbucks, in addition to lions, common zebras, leopards, plus several small cats such as the side-striped jackal, Kongoni, black-backed jackal spotted hyena, lions are seen to rest on the rocks.